mynameiswilson/sbdm/_posts/2021-08-23-pta-meeting-diversity-access.md

 I would encourage the PTA board, members and families to consider this, and think differently to affect change, using the practical notes above.

-2. SBDM Elections
+### SBDM Elections ###
+SBDM Elections are coming up in September!
 The SBDM is one of the most important bodies in a local school.
 We choose principals, advise on hiring of other positions, set school policies and approve budgets.
 This year, the PTA will help to elect a new two-year parent representative position.

 Per LPAS' policy, the PTA organizes the elections for parent representatives on the SBDM.
 In the past, these elections were required by the KY Dept of Ed to take place in-person.
 At LPAS, these elections were held during a one-time after-school function like the Open House.